Vectreal/vectreal-core/THIRD_PARTY_LICENSES.md

 -----------

-The following npm packages may be included in this product:
+The following npm package may be included in this product:

  - readable-stream@2.3.8
- - readable-stream@3.6.2

-These packages each contain the following license and notice below:
+This package contains the following license:

 Node.js is licensed for use as follows: